 Purpose and Summary

 While the Secretary of State's office has seen tremendous voluntary adoption of services and security best practices, there is more work to do to continue to increase the security of Iowa's elections.
-The amendments proposed in this rule making will bolster election security by requiring county commissioners of elections to uniformly adopt best practices.
+These amendments will bolster election security by requiring county commissioners of elections to uniformly adopt best practices.

 This rule making has no fiscal impact to the State of Iowa.

 After analysis and review of this rule making, no impact on jobs has been found.